VisualComputing/nub/detached.md

 ## Sceneless

-To setup the hierarchy of _detached_ frames, i.e., frames not belonging to a particular `scene`, use code such as the following:
+To setup the hierarchy of _detached_ nub, i.e., nub not belonging to a particular `scene`, use code such as the following:

 ```processing
 Frame eye, f1, f2, f3;